decaporg/decap-cms/website/content/docs/widgets/select.md

 - **UI:** select input
 - **Data type:** string or array
 - **Options:**
-  - `default`: accepts a string; defaults to an empty string
+  - `default`: accepts a string; defaults to an empty string.
+Accepts an array of strings and defaults to an empty array with `multiple: true` enabled.
   - `options`: (**required**) a list of options for the dropdown menu; can be listed in two ways:
       - string values: the label displayed in the dropdown is the value saved in the file
       - object with `label` and `value` fields: the label displays in the dropdown; the value is saved in the file